BSc (Hons) Computer Science (Data Science)

 Location

-Our BSc Computer Science (Data Science) degree focuses on constructing robust and useable systems.
-As well as looking at cutting edge tools and techniques, it's designed to help you build the next generation of software tools that other system constructors will use.
-The course aims to give a well integrated balance of theoretical underpinnings and practical experience, strongly informed by the research expertise of our academic staff.
+Our BSc in Computer Science, with a specialisation in Data Science, is dedicated to constructing robust and practical systems.
+Beyond exploring cutting-edge tools and methodologies, it's tailored to equip you to build the next generation of software tools for other system constructors.
+This programme aims to offer an integrated balance of theoretical foundations and practical experience, heavily influenced by the research expertise of our esteemed faculty.

 Course content